 Procurement of the UWMS started late in 2015.
-UWMS Integration and ISS planning began in 2015 and will continue through 2019 in collaboration with the ISS Payloads Office and the Orion Program.
+UWMS Integration and ISS planning began in 2015 and continued through 2022 in collaboration with the ISS Payloads Office and the Orion Program.

-The UWMS will be flown on the ISS as a technology demonstration payload in FY19.
 The ISS UWMS demonstration will validate the hygienic collection of urine and feces.
 Effective collection is critical to maintain crew health and hygiene for long-duration habitats.
-Additionally, the ISS technology demonstration will demonstrate the ability to pretreat urine and deliver it the ISS urine processor.
+Additionally, the ISS TD will demonstrate the ability to pretreat urine and deliver it to the ISS urine processor.
 The pretreat pump and pretreat quality sensor are important components of a future long-term space habitat water recovery system.
-A second UWMS unit will be developed to fly on the MPCV Exploration Mission-2 (EM-2) mission.
+A second UWMS unit was developed to fly on the MPCV Artemis-2 mission.

-The waste management team collaborates on a Phase 2 SBIR on torrefaction of feces to assess it's feasibility for space missions.
+The waste management team collaborates with the SBIR program on new technologies related to fecal stabilization and resource recovery, including torrefaction, membrane drying, and ultrasonic drying of feces.
 Additionally, the UWMS team collaborates with the MPCV's Launch, Entry, and Abort (LEA) space suit team for contingency urine and fecal waste collection systems.
-The LEA suit waste collection system is used if the MPCV loses cabin pressure but it may be possible to use the LEA contingency system to provide a backup for waste collection if the UWMS became inoperable.More »
+The LEA suit waste collection system is used if the MPCV loses cabin pressure, but it may be possible to use the LEA contingency system to provide a backup for waste collection if the UWMS became inoperable.More »

 The toilet system has a lower mass and volume than prior systems, is simpler to use, provides increased crew comfort and performance, and treats urine so that it can be safety processed by the spacecraft recycling systems.
 Future exploration vehicles being developed by NASA will have smaller habitable volumes than the ISS.
 As habitable volumes decrease, so should toilet hardware so that crew comfort can be preserved.
 Having a universal, or standardized toilet design that can be adapted for multiple vehicles reduces overall costs.
 UWMS consumables and replacement hardware could also be used by multiple vehicles, reducing overall integrated mission logistics complexity.
 The UWMS effort could eventually lead to development of low mass/volume fecal canisters, increasing packaging and stowage efficiency, which significantly reduces logistics for exploration metabolic waste collection.
 The fecal canisters could be designed to enable water recovery from feces, which further reduces logistical mass and volume.